 9. Shop retro

-10. Feast like you’re Hungary on a river cruise
+10. If you’re Hungary, go on a river cruise

-Sorry couldn’t resist!
-But did I mention the food in Budapest?!
+Sorry I couldn’t resist!
+But did I mention the amazing food in Budapest?
 What better way to take in the sights than with a big old Hungarian style buffet while cruising the Danube.
-Not a bad way to see in the New Year either!
+Not a bad way to see in the New Year in Budapest either.

 So Budapest, an epic city with a lot of things to do.
 Anything I’ve missed?
 I’d love to hear your suggestions below.
 Thanks for reading, check out my tips below on how to save money when travelling.